 Staff from the Water and Pollution Control Department estimates the proposed 34 homes will release about 153 pounds of phosphorus per year with their Advantex septic systems.
 The discharge into subsurface soil will allow some effluent (including phosphorus) to migrate to the ponds (downstream from the drainage fields) where it can be picked up by the irrigation system and potentially recycled onto the turf.

-With the reduction of phosphorus fertilizer from 974 pounds to 60 pounds and the additional 153 pounds generated from the new homes, AGCC will release 213 pounds of phosphorus, a reduction of 78 percent.
-It should be noted that at the time City sanitary sewer is brought to the site and the private septic systems are abandoned, the phosphorus loading into the watershed will be reduced even further.
+With the reduction of phosphorus fertilizer from 974 pounds to 60 pounds and the additional 153 pounds from homes, AGCC will release 213 pounds of phosphorus, a reduction of 78 percent.